-Bend I

-Writers generate meaningful ideas for writing.

-During the first few days, you should plan time for shared reading lessons so that students can all explore a common text together and study personal narratives.
-By starting with personal narrative, students will begin to reflect on how smaller moments can be used as parts of a larger personal

-- Writers begin to see that a Writer's Notebook is an essential tool in a writer's life. - Writers personalize the notebooks to make them their own - Writers consider how to set up and organize the notebook. - They may want to write on one page and revise on another. - Writers consider how they share their writing notebook ideas with others. - Writers study stories that matter by reading mentor texts.
+Students will know: (Goals) Students will be able to: (Teaching Points) Bend I Launching Independent Writing Lives and Generating Personal Narratives Writers generate meaningful ideas for writing.
+IMPORTANT TIPS FOR IMMERSION: During the first few days, you should plan time for shared reading lessons so that students can all explore a common text together and study personal narratives.
+By starting with personal narrative, students will begin to reflect on how smaller moments can be used as parts of their larger identities.
+You may choose to utilize Marshfield Dreams by Ralph Fletcher (possible chapters to use), Looking Back by Lois Lowry, Knucklehead by Jon Writers begin to see that a Writer's Notebook is an essential tool in a writer's life.
+Writers personalize the notebooks to make them their own.
+Students can reflect on their identities in the personalization of their notebook.
+(Social Justice Standard ID.6-8.1) Writers consider how to set up and organize the notebook.
+They may want to write on one page and revise on another.
+Writers consider how they share their writing notebook ideas with others.
+Writers study stories that matter by reading mentor texts.
 (See note on shared reading for additional details.)